 Gatta Spelling Variations

 There are many variations of most of those Italian names that originated in the medieval era.
 Some of these come from regional differences, like the tradition of ending northern names in "o" and southern names in "i".
 Others come from inaccuracies in the recording process, which were extremely common in the eras before dictionaries standardized spelling.
 Some of the spelling variations

 of Gatta are Gatti, Gatto, Gatta, Gatte, Gattola, Gattinara, Gattamelata, Lo Gatto, La Gatta, Gattelli, Gattini, Gattoli, Gattolin, Gattulli, Gattullo, Gattai, Gattei, Gatteschi and many more.

 Early Notables of the Gatta family (pre 1700)

 Prominent among members of the family was Erasmo Gattamelata who was Commander of the Papal armies in 1431, and from this gained noble status in the Venetian Republic.
-Bernardino Gatti, a painter in Pavia around 1500, was known as "Il Solaro" and was dependent on famous painter Correggio for much of...
-Another 127 words (9 lines of text) are included under the topic Early Gatta Notables in all our PDF Extended History products and printed products wherever possible.
+Bernardino Gatti, a painter in Pavia around 1500, was known as "Il Solaro" and was dependent on famous painter Correggio for much of his style.
+Mercurino Gattinara was Grand Chancellor of Charles V and Count of Valenza, and in 1522 was made Duke of Milan by Francesco Sforza.
+He eventually became Bishop and then Cardinal.
+Simone Gatto was a Venetian composer...
+Another 89 words (6 lines of text) are included under the topic Early Gatta Notables in all our PDF Extended History products and printed products wherever possible.